Fallen-Breath/tweakermore/docs/document-en_us.md

 - Default value: *no hotkey*, `false`

+### disableResourcePackListResetOnFailure

+Do not remove all selected resource packs when exception occurs during resource pack loading

+WARNING: It might crash the game on every launch due to invalid pack being loaded.

+If that happen, you need to manually edit the "options.txt" to remove the invalid packs

+- Category: MC Tweaks
+- Type: hotkey togglable boolean (Disable)
+- Default value: *no hotkey*, `false`

 ### disableSignTextLengthLimit

 Disable the text length limit based on character width when editing or rendering a sign block